PtrMan/SingularTranspiler/README.md

     If you have a `poly p` in your function and `p` elsewhere in the same function, determining if these refer to a `p` in the same lookup table is a non-trivial code analysis problem.
 Changing this will probably break too much code.

+It is quite possible to do fine without changing (5).
+Each variable of ring independent type declared inside a function could either get "the fast treatment" or "the slow treatment" at transpile time.
+For an `int i`,
+    fast treatment: a real local variable `local i::Int` is put inside of the julia function and uses of `i` inside this function completely bypass the lookup mechanism
+    slow treatment: `i` is used as `SName(:i)` and everything goes through the lookup tables.

+The top level of the body of a Singular `proc` is a sequence of statements.
+If one of these statements is an `int i`, then we can put a `local i::Int = 0` right there in the julia code have all uses of `i` in the succeeding statements simply use `i`.
+If `i` is ever killed, executed, or redeclared as something other than an `int` in the succeeding statements, then this optimization does not apply anymore.

+Because of examples like (9), this optimization currently does not apply to lists, so lists must always receive the slow treatment unless (9) is changed.

+`i` gets the slow treament everywhere (even if we had real code analysis):
 ```
 proc f(...) {
     ...